Follow the step by step process or choose what situation that best describes you:

 You must also pass the Multistate Professional Responsibility Exam (MPRE).
 You must obtain a scaled score of at least 80 on the MPRE.
 Bar rules state that you may take the MPRE as a law school student, before taking the bar exam, or after taking the bar exam.
 The MPRE is given in March, August and November.
 You may choose your test center after you register online.

 If you graduated from a non-ABA approved law school, you may still be eligible for bar admission in Alaska.
 If you passed the bar exam in another state and actively practiced in that state as a bar member for at least five years, you may take the Alaska bar exam without further legal education.

 Foreign Law School Graduates

-If you graduated from a law school outside of the United States, you must submit proof to the Alaska Bar of the following prior to taking the Alaska bar exam:
+If you graduated from a law school outside of the United States, you must submit proof to the Alaska Bar that your school meets the ABA Legal Education Standards.

 The Alaska Bar Association does not recommend any vendor for preparation for the bar exam.
 They do, however, list the following Alaska bar review courses on their website:

 The National Conference of Bar Examiners provides free study materials to prepare for the two national parts of the Alaska bar exam, the Multistate Bar Examination (MBE) and the Multistate Performance Test (MPT).

 The Uniform Bar Exam is given over two days in February and July.